 - The right to rectification, i.e. you can ask us to amend your personal data if it is inaccurate or out of date.
 We must respond to such requests within one month

-- The right to request that your personal data is erased where there is no compelling reason for its continued processing
+- The right to request that your personal data be erased where there is no compelling reason for its continued processing

 - The right to escalate any data privacy complaints to the Information Commissioners’ Office.